-If the prescription was originally filled at UHS Pharmacy and your physician has authorized refills, call us at 574-631-6574 and follow the voice-activated system.
+If the prescription was originally filled at a Walgreens Pharmacy and your physician has authorized refills, call us at 574-631-6574 and follow the voice-activated system.
 In most cases, prescriptions may be picked up the next business day.

 If no refills remain on your prescription from your home physician, please call that office first for a refill request and give them our phone (574-631-6574) or fax number (574-232-4839).